Access level ▸ Black-Box · Open for engagements

 Security assessment of an AI-powered development platform with IDE integration, multi-tenant architecture, agent workflows, and code-assistance features.

-Agents
+Agents NDA

 Tool-Using Agent Assessment

-CRM, email, calendar, and workflow tools
+CRM, email, calendar & workflow tools

 Assessment of autonomous agent workflows with business-tool integrations, focusing on prompt injection, tool misuse, data exposure, permission boundaries, and unsafe delegation.

-Open Source
+Open Source Public

 Microsoft PyRIT